 “Ay, ay, Vhatair,” she all but wails, “you are gone a stone at least…!”

 Westyard shrugs.
 He is looking gaunt, Quincy thinks, though not frail.
 Still, his hands tremble, fingers twitching, and sharp hunger turns his green eyes poisonous and bright.
-That’s a junkie’s look and no mistaking.
+Who the fuck does he thinks he’s looking at like that?

 “You’re not far off.
 My wallet’s lighter, too.
 You know what the filthy bastards in there’ll charge for cigarettes?”

 “Of course that is what concerns you.
 Be practical, Vhatair, none of your clothes are going to fit!
 Ah, speaking of…”

 She pulls a rolled-up scarf from her bag, nearly dumping Quincy’s filter mask on the floor.
 It’s not delicate, it could handle it, but he catches it even so, dolphin fast.
 Westyard’s gaze is on him, bladed and appraising.
 Quincy puts his mask back on and looks away while Falak presents the scarf to Westyard.

 “The guards would not release to me the old one, they said it was evidence and to be incinerated.
 I did not have the money to purchase it back for you and I was scared to press the issue.
-You know how it is with cops, they are all bastards or however the phrase is done.
+You know how it is with cops, they are all bastards.
 I am sorry, Vhatair…”